-- Meet Texas Success Initiative (TSI) Criteria in RLA and Mathematics. - Earn Dual Course Credits. - Meet Criteria on Advanced Placement (AP)/International Baccalaureate (IB) Examination. - Earn an Associate Degree. - Complete an OnRamps Dual Enrollment Course. - Earn an Industry-Based Certification (IBC) and Complete aplus 1 course in Aaligned Pprogram of Sstudy.
+- Meet Texas Success Initiative (TSI) Criteria in RLA and Mathematics. - Earn Dual Course Credits. - Meet Criteria on Advanced Placement (AP)/International Baccalaureate (IB) Examination. - Earn an Associate Degree. - Complete an OnRamps Dual Enrollment Course. - Earn an Industry-Based Certification (IBC) and Complete an Aligned Program of Study.
 The sunsetting IBC limit applied within the Student Achievement and School Progress, Part B: Relative Performance domains is not applied within the Closing the Gaps domain.
-Please refer to "Chapter 2- Student Achievement Domain"-for Phase-In Schedule for Alignment with Programs of Study. - Graduate with Completed IEP and Workforce Readiness. - Enlist in the Armed Forces. - Graduate Under an Advanced Diploma Plan and be Identified as a Current Special Education Student. - Earn a Level I or Level II Certificate.
+Please refer to "Chapter 2- Student Achievement Domain" for Phase-In Schedule for Alignment with Programs of Study. - Graduate with Completed IEP and Workforce Readiness. - Enlist in the Armed Forces. - Graduate Under an Advanced Diploma Plan and be Identified as a Current Special Education Student. - Earn a Level I or Level II Certificate.